awsdocs/aws-greengrass-developer-guide/doc_source/config-lambda.md

 1. Choose **Finish**\.

 1. Configure the group's logging settings\.
 For this tutorial, you configure AWS IoT Greengrass system components and user\-defined Lambda functions to write logs to the file system of the core device\.
+You can use logs to troubleshoot any issues you might encounter\.
 For more information, see [Monitoring with AWS IoT Greengrass Logs](greengrass-logs-overview.md)\.

    1. On the group configuration page, choose **Settings**\.